joshuagryphon/plastid/docs/source/examples/make_annotation.rst

             # unzip them
             $ gunzip *gz

      #.
+Combine the sequences of the human genome and the reporter construct
-Combine the sequences into a single file.
+        (lenti223.fa) into a single `FASTA`_ file, and build an alignment index for `bowtie`_.
 From the terminal:

          .. code-block:: shell